nandakishoreku/nandakishoreku/README.md

-- 👋 Hi, I’m @nandakishoreku
+- 👋 Hi, I’m Kishore
 - 👀 I’m UI/UX Designer
-- 💞️ I’m looking to collaborate on new client project
+- 💞️ I’m looking to collaborate on a new client project
 - 📫 You can reach me at nandakishoreku@gmail.com

 <!---